Project-MAR/RPI-ESP8266-TORNADO-SERVER/README.md

     })
 ```

 Copy certificate.crt to Computer and add this certificate into "Trusted Root Certificate"
+This will cause current index.html and NodeMCU code broken because they use normal websocket (normal http request).
+Must be upgrade to secure websocket

 ---